 My Favourite Hikes in Kananaskis (So Far!)

-Kananaskis Country is probably my preferred hiking spot in Alberta, Canada; its mountain ranges literally creep into my backyard and its beautiful, sweeping vistas just never get old.
+Kananaskis Country is my preferred hiking spot in Alberta, Canada; its mountain ranges literally creep into my backyard and its beautiful, sweeping vistas never get old.

 Part of the Canadian Rockies, K-Country is made up of several small provincial parks.
 Outdoor enthusiasts will enjoy its plunging glaciers, green meadows filled with wildlife and alpine flowers, towering mountains and peaks, but won't miss the stifling crowds of the much larger Banff and Jasper National Parks.

 These are my favourite hikes in K-Country; the best bang-for-your-buck trails, where the rewards surpass (or at least match) your efforts.
-The times and difficulty levels are subjective and approximative (I’m in decent shape and exercise on a regular basis), so don’t take it for gospel.
+The times and difficulty levels are subjective and approximative (I’m in OK shape and exercise on a whenever-I-feel-like-it basis), so don’t take them for gospel.
 Just strap on your boots and get hiking!

 * Overnight hike (2 days, 1 night)